sheddyranking/Microsolft-Power-Bi./README.md

 > `Drill Through`: After Drill down- you can drag column to Drill through field and from the first page you can Drill through any connect pages to display the required Output.

 > `Decomposition Tree` Another Essential Tool in Data Visualization.

+> `Secondary Values` are inportant to consider because it helps you see the corelation.